logscape/hpc-server/README.md

 The HPC LogParser is documented separately, please read the LogParserReadme.txt for details on how to configure and use it.

-# Overview
+## Overview
 -----------------------------------------------------------------------
 MicrosoftHPCApp-1.1.bundle = A bundle file which does NOT include the HPC Log Parser EXAMPLE_bundle_with_Log_Parser = A bundle file WITH an HPCParser service.

 If you wish to use the LogParser in batch mode, follow the separate instructions and edit the bundle file accordingly.

-However, ensure that there is only one .bundle file in the app when deployed!
+Make sure to guarantee that their is only one bundle file in the app when it is deployed.

 -----------------------------------------------------------------------

-# CONFIGURATION
+## CONFIGURATION

 1. Edit the following file: lib/config.properties
 	You need to provide the SQL connection details, see QuickStart.txt for more on this.